 It is the responsibility of the dog(s) owner or the person in charge of the dog(s) to clear up any dog foul left by their dog.
 If you fail to clean up after your dog(s) and are witnessed, you could be reported to the District Council who may take formal action.

-The council has a district wide Public Space Protection Order in place relating to Dog Fouling, which means any individual caught dog fouling and not removing the waste can be issued with a Fixed Penalty Notice under the Anti-Social Behaviour, Crime and Policing Act 2014.
+The council has a district wide Public Space Protection Order (PSPO) in place relating to Dog Fouling, which means any individual caught dog fouling and not removing the waste can be issued with a Fixed Penalty Notice under the Anti-Social Behaviour, Crime and Policing Act 2014.
 The council can also issue Fixed Penalty Notices to any persons who do not carry an appropriate device to remove dog waste (i.e. a dog waste bag).
 More information about PSPOs can be viewed on the Public Space Protection Orders (PSPOs) page.

 The council can also look to serve those dog owners who persistently allow their dogs to foul with a Community Protection Notice, under the same act.
 This defines dog fouling as Persistent; Unreasonable; and have a detrimental effect on the quality of life of people living or working in the vicinity.